nanoframework/Samples/README.md

 * [ADC](ADC) it's a sample solution to test reading voltages from the board ADC hardware.
 * [Blinky](Blinky) it's a basic "Hello world" app that blinks an LED.
+* [Converter.Base64](Converter.Base64) it's a test application that shows how to encoding/decoding to/from Base64.
 * [DebugGC.Test](DebugGC.Test) it's a sample solution for testing GC messages output.
 * [GCStressTest](GCStressTest) it's a test application that highly stresses the GC with random object creation.
 * [Gpio+Events.Test](Gpio+Events.Test) it's a sample project that constantly blinks an LED and turns another LED on/off reacting to the state of a button.